nanvel/blog/2017/05/bitcoin.md

 [TOC]

 Whether Bitcoin represents money is subject to debate, but that it is a currency, a medium of exchange, is indisputable.

+> Bitcoin isn't money; it isn't a system of currency.
+It's not a company, it's not a product, it's not a service you sign up for.
+It's not a currency; currency is just the first application.
+It is the concept of decentralization applied to the human communication of value.
+It is a platform of trust.
+>
+> The Internet of Money Volume Two by Andreas M. Antonopoulus

 ## Timeline